-3 Fan assisted storage heaters
+2 Fan assisted storage heaters

 Modern storage heaters are much less expensive to run than the direct acting, on-peak heating system in the property.
 A dual-rate electricity supply is required to provide the off-peak electricity that these heaters use; this is easily obtained by contacting the energy supplier.
 Ask for a quotation for fan-assisted heaters with automatic charge control.
-A dual-immersion cylinder, which can be installed at the same time, will provide cheaper hot water than the system currently installed.
 As installations should be in accordance with the national wiring standards, only a qualified electrician should carry out the installation.
 Building Regulations apply to this work, so Building Control should be informed, unless the installer is registered with a competent persons scheme1, and can therefore self-certify the work for Building Regulation compliance.
 Ask a qualified electrical heating engineer to explain the options, which might also include switching to other forms of electric heating.